faboyds/nem-generator/README.md

     nem-gen

-and you will be prompt with questions, allowing you to configure your project (for now, only project name is configurable during project creation).
+and you will be prompted with questions, allowing you to configure your project (for now, the project name is the only configurable parameter during project creation).

 ### Project Structure